vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

  If the merchant doesn't create a charge, nothing will be done.
  ## Do I need to store card data?

- No. Vipps all payment details.
+ No. Vipps handles all payment details.

 ## Why do I get the error `merchant.not.allowed.for.recurring.operation`?